-- 1. Misrepresenting the age and/or milking status of the animal for the class in which it is shown. - 2.
-Treating the animal, particularly the udder, internally or externally: - a. with an irritant or counter-irritant, - b. using a device to artificially create or enhance the udder crease, - c. using other substances as detected by testing that causes changes in the udder to artificially improve the conformation. - d. plugging of teat canal with foreign substances. - 3.
+- 1. Misrepresenting the age, milking status and/or lactation number of the animal for the class in which it is shown. - 2.
+Treating the animal, particularly the udder, internally or externally: - a. with an irritant or counterirritant, - b. using a device to artificially create or enhance the udder crease, - c. using other substances as detected by testing that causes changes in the udder to artificially improve the conformation. - d. no substance that is not approved by FDA or prescribed by veterinarian may be administered to the mammary system including the teat canal. - 3.
 Surgical or unethical insertion of any matter under the skin or into body cavities, performed to change the natural contour or appearance of the animal's body (e.g., administration of fluid via a stomach tube or other similar apparatus to fill the rumen), though not to preclude practices required or involved in normal management. - 4.
 Criticizing or interfering with the judge, show management or other exhibitors while in the show ring or other conduct detrimental to the breed or the show. - 5.
 Challenging, threatening or interfering with an ethics committee appointed by show management to monitor the animals on exhibit on the show grounds.